Ajaay-R-S/PublicHealth_System/README.md

-# Aarogya Setu MH — SIH 26133 Prototype
+# Aarogya Ai MH — SIH 26133 Prototype

 A clickable, browser-based prototype for **PS 26133 — Accessibility and quality of public healthcare services in rural/underserved areas** (Government of Maharashtra).
 Built to reuse